umbraco/UmbracoDocs/Reference/index.md

 ## [Language Variation](Language-Variation/index.md)

-Language Variation allows you to have several different variations of content based on a language culture.
+Language Variation allows you to have different variations of content based on a language culture.

 ## [Mapping](Mapping/index.md)